-Expense and unit cost inflation rates have been set by reference to external indicators as at the valuation date.
+Expense inflation rates have been set by reference to external indicators as at the valuation date.
 Assumptions for claims inflation, such as for RPI-linked annuities, are set using an assessment of inflation implied by UK government bond yields or inflation swap curves.